iamfaith/quickMVC/README.md

 # quickMVC
-will use protobuf to serialize
+will use protostuff to serialize

 Used to quickly build for springmvc project, integrating mybaitis spring and for springmvc

 ------